 I’ve been running NordVPN speed tests for the past five years and these are the best speed test results I’ve ever gotten with NordVPN.
 It is clear that NordLynx with its built-in WireGuard VPN protocol and the server network upgrades has really improved performance.
 We also used NordVPN for our WireGuard vs OpenVPN comparison, where we found WireGuard to be about 58% faster than OpenVPN.

 Note: Not all WireGuard VPNs perform on this level.
 For example, you can see in the CyberGhost vs NordVPN report that NordVPN had a huge performance advantage, despite both VPNs using WireGuard.

 I also ran a few tests with NordVPN’s double-VPN servers to check for speeds.
 To access the Double-VPN servers, you’ll need to switch to the OpenVPN protocol.

-First, I tested the double-VPN server configuration for USA > Canada and was able to get about 214 Mbps.
+First, I tested the double-VPN server configuration for the USA > Canada option and was able to get about 214 Mbps.